 There are many variations of raita.
 I’ve made raita with chopped spinach and onions, a variation with grated cucumbers and cilantro, one with shredded carrots and green onions, the possibilities are endless.
-Below is a raita that my friend Shalini made with grated carrots, onions, and cilantro.

 Many Indian restaurants serve a simple raita made with yogurt and raw vegetables.
 This variation of raita can be made in an instant.
 Just mix yogurt with raw vegetables and a pinch of salt and pepper.
 Add 1/2 tsp cumin powder and mix-into yogurt to make a delicious raita in just minutes.

 Here I would like to share a South Indian variation of raita with toasted mustard seeds, asafetida, tomatoes and onions.

 Tomato and Onion Raita with toasted Mustard seeds and asafetida

 - 1/4 cup finely chopped onions

 - 1/4 cup finely chopped cucumber

 - 1 tomato finely chopped